 Not all applications need to be fully microservice-based.
 Consider:

-- Macro/Micro Architecture: Core functionality as a monolith with specific capabilities as microservices
+- Core functionality as a monolith with specific capabilities as microservices

 Conclusion